It was so nice of our colleague Ms. Khalida to cook and bring today dolmas to the office in good quantity for all of us.

 DOLMA REACHES BENGAL

-Pointed gourd is a green vegetable indigenous to India.
-It is widely cultivated in the eastern and some northern parts of India, particularly in North eastern Andhra, Odisha, Bengal, Assam, Bihar, and Uttar Pradesh.
+Pointed gourd (parwal, in Hindi) is a tropical green vegetable indigenous to India – with origin in the Indian subcontinent.
+It is widely cultivated in the eastern and some northern parts of India.